MuhtasimTanmoy/notebook/course/distributed system.md

 - Shared read lock
 - Exclusive write lock
 - Cache coherence lock to how updated write, Transactional to delay
-- WAL for crash recoverable transaction, Log on petal
+- WAL for the crash recoverable transaction, Log on the petal

 ### Distributed Transaction
 - Transaction
     - Concurrency control
         - Pessimistic
             - Locking
-                - More conflict then use it
+                - More conflict than use it
-            - Two phase locking
+            - Two-phase locking
                 - Lock and release at end.
-            - Two phase commit
+            - Two-phase commit
-                - Distributed xaction
+                - Distributed transaction
-                - When the content of atomic commit in different server.
+                - When the content of the atomic commit is in a different server.
             - Transaction Coordinator
                 - Log update as early as possible
-            - Two phase commit and raft
+            - Two-phase commit and raft
         - Optimistic
      - Atomic commit
 - Serializable or atomic